-In typically poetic fashion, it states that ‘wealth arrives like a tortoise, but runs away like a gazelle’.
-Tortoises travel at less than 1 km/h whilst gazelles can reach as high as 80km/h and, unlike the English fable of the tortoise and the hare, this isn’t a lesson in perseverance.
+In typically poetic fashion, ‘wealth arrives like a tortoise, but runs away like a gazelle’.
+Tortoises travel at less than 1 km/h whilst gazelles can reach as high as 80km/h and, unlike the English fable of the tortoise and the hare, this is not a lesson in perseverance.
 The message is clear: what takes a long time to create can be lost very quickly, and often is.

 Yet for those of us involved in multi-generational asset structuring and planning, it is essential that we help our clients be the statistical outliers, the anomalies, and the exceptions to this apparently timeless rule.
-Bucking the trend isn’t easy… but it absolutely is possible.
+Bucking the trend is not easy…. but it is absolutely possible.

 Another common problem is to focus solely on educating the direct inheritors of the wealth whilst neglecting the very real need to develop an effective team around them.
 It is not just the creators of wealth who must ultimately grow old and pass on, after all, but also the network of advisors and support staff that helped them.
 Succession planning must exist within support teams as well as within families, and yet again the human resources required within the current generation’s support team may not be the same as those needed in future generations.